 Jesus bore every sickness and disease on the cross so that you could live a healed life.
 God wants you to be healed and whole, in both your soul and your physical body!
-We have compiled a list of healing scriptures as a resource that will bring revelation regarding the healing Jesus provided at the cross.
+That’s why we have compiled a list of healing scriptures just for you.
+This compilation of Bible quotes about physical healing are meant as a resource to bring revelation regarding the healing Jesus provided at the cross.

 We believe that as you meditate on and confess these healing scriptures over yourself, your faith will rise.
 These scriptures prove that it is always God’s will for you to live in physical health and emotional wholeness.
 As you develop a revelation of these truths, you will be empowered to receive the healing Jesus already provided!

 4 Surely He has borne our griefs And carried our sorrows; Yet we esteemed Him stricken, Smitten by God, and afflicted.
 5 But He was wounded for our transgressions He was bruised for our iniquities; The chastisement for our peace was upon Him.
 And by His stripes we are healed.

 - The word for “griefs” is the Hebrew word choli, which means sickness.

 - The word for “sorrows” is the Hebrew word makob, which means pain.
 This certainly applies to both physical and emotional pain.

 - The word for “healed” is the Hebrew word raphe, which means to heal, to mend, to cure, to make whole.